Price When Reviewed: From £2,399

 Price comparison from over 24,000 stores worldwide

-We've now some months with Apple's redesigned new MacBook Pro – and were impressed in ways we didn't expect.
+After months with Apple's redesigned new MacBook Pro – including the latest upgrades – we were impressed in ways we didn't expect.

 Since it was launched in 2006, the 15-inch MacBook Pro has been synonymous with creatives, as much part of the uniform as thick glasses, a checked shirt, and beards and/or bangs.
 While other laptops have offered higher performance earlier, or better screens, the stylish and solidly reliable MBP was the laptop of choice for many designers, illustrators, animators, editors and photographers.
 And while you could plump for a 13-inch model, or – until 2011 – a 17-inch model, for most the 15-inch offered the best mix of performance and portability.